 Before we left last August I wrote a post about what I’d be packing for a year.
 I made some good choices, but there’s nothing like experience to tell the tale.
 Now, after over nine months of travel, here is a status report on that most female of items: shoes.

-I said initially that I would be bringing four pairs of shoes.
-I confess that I added a 5th pair just before we took off, and I’m glad I did.
+I said that I would be bringing four pairs of shoes but I added a 5th pair just before we left, and I’m glad I did.
 I know, I know, my husband only brought two pairs, but that’s a guy thing.
 Here’s a review of women’s travel shoes I packed and how they’ve worked out.

 Review of women’s travel shoes